aio-libs/aiosmtpd/aiosmtpd/docs/testing.rst

 * |pytest-cov|_ to integrate with |coverage-py|_
 * |pytest-sugar|_ to provide better ux
 * |pytest-print|_ to give some progress indicator and to assist test troubleshooting
-* |pytest-profiling|_ to implement ``*-profile`` testenv,
-  although to be honest this is not really useful as the profiling gets 'muddied' by pytest runner.

 .. _`pytest-mock`: https://pypi.org/project/pytest-mock/
 .. |pytest-mock| replace:: ``pytest-mock``